pichim/PM2_PES_Board_Example/docs/markdown/line_follower.md

 1. Proportional Gain (Kp) and Non-linear Gain (Kp_nl):
 - Function: ``void setRotationalVelocityGain(float Kp, float Kp_nl)``
 - Parameters: ``Kp`` and ``Kp_nl``
-- Description: These parameters influence the proportional gain and non-linear gain (squared) in the robot's angular velocity control, allowing user to fine-tune the response to deviations from the desired line angle.
+- Description: These parameters influence the proportional gain and non-linear gain (squared) in the robot's angular velocity controller, allowing the user to fine-tune the response to deviations from the desired line angle.

 2. Maximum Wheel Velocity:
-- Function: ``void setMaxWheelVelocity(float wheel_vel_max)``
+- Function: ``void setMaxWheelVelocityRPS(float wheel_vel_max)``
 - Parameter: ``wheel_vel_max``
 - Description: This parameter limits the maximum wheel velocity (argument in rotations per second), indirectly affecting the robot's linear and angular velocities.
-User can adjust this limit to optimize performance for their system (tuning).
+The user can adjust this limit to tune the performance of their system.

 ### Driver Ussage